golang/dep/docs/FAQ.md

 Overrides are also discussed with some visuals in [the gps docs](https://github.com/sdboyer/gps/wiki/gps-for-Implementors#overrides).

-## How do I change the version of a dependecy
+## How do I change the version of a dependency

 If you want to: